 Growers are getting $3.50 to $4.50 a pound for the berries.

-The research that has been done says the kiwi berry is rich in vitamin C, low in fat, cholesterol and sodium, high in fiber and a good source for potassium, vitamin E and magnesium.
+The research that has been done says the kiwi berry is rich in vitamin C, low in fat, cholesterol and sodium, high in fiber and a good source of potassium, vitamin E and magnesium.

 Jaysen Weidner, sales manager for HBF International that markets kiwi berries for Hurst Berry Farms of McMinnville, Ore., agreed that many consumers remain unfamiliar with the fruit.
 He added, however, that there are markets for the fruit across the U.S. and some in Asia.